jrmartino/pass-grant-loader/README.md

 when we are taking the timestamp as the last line of the update timestamps file, or

-java -DCOEUS_HOME=full-path-to-base-directory -jar path-to-jar-file- -s "yyyy-mm-dd hh:mm:ss.0"
+java -DCOEUS_HOME=full-path-to-base-directory -jar path-to-jar-file -s "yyyy-mm-dd hh:mm:ss.0"

 when invoking the application to process all grant updates occurring after the specified timestamps.